SuaMusica/stac/website/docs/concepts/action_parsers.md

 # Action Parsers

-Mirai supports a variety of built-in action parsers to handle different types of actions.
-However, you can also create custom action parsers to handle custom actions or actions that are not supported by Mirai out of the box.
-This guide will walk you through the basics of creating and using action parsers in Mirai.
+Stac supports a variety of built-in action parsers to handle different types of actions.
+However, you can also create custom action parsers to handle custom actions or actions that are not supported by Stac out of the box.
+This guide will walk you through the basics of creating and using action parsers in Stac.

-## What is a Mirai Action Parser?
+## What is a Stac Action Parser?

-A Mirai action parser is a custom class that interprets specific JSON objects representing actions and executes the corresponding logic in your Flutter application.
+A Stac action parser is a custom class that interprets specific JSON objects representing actions and executes the corresponding logic in your Flutter application.
 This allows for highly flexible and customizable behavior tailored to the specific needs of your application.

 ## Creating a Custom Action Parser

 To create a custom action parser, you need to follow these steps:

 1. **Define the JSON Structure**: Define the structure of the JSON object that your action parser will interpret.
 This structure should be well-documented and easy to understand.
-2. **Create the Action Parser Class**: Create a new Dart class that implements the `MiraiActionParser` interface provided by Mirai.
+2. **Create the Action Parser Class**: Create a new Dart class that implements the `StacActionParser` interface provided by Stac.
 This class will contain the logic to interpret the JSON object and execute the corresponding action.
-3. **Register the Action Parser**: Register the custom action parser with Mirai so that it can be used to interpret JSON objects.
+3. **Register the Action Parser**: Register the custom action parser with Stac so that it can be used to interpret JSON objects.

 ## Example Action Parser